Glacial Drumlin State Trail: Jefferson to Sullivan

 Jefferson developed due to the waterpower made possible by the Rock River, and this location was the furthest up the river that steamboats could travel in 1839.
 New England settlers arrived in the area beginning in the 1830s.
 A century later during World War II, a prison camp named Camp Jefferson was built at the County Fairgrounds to house German POWs.
 Today, Jefferson is the county seat for Jefferson County.

 In addition to the Jefferson Junction trailhead, there is another parking option.
 From Wisconsin State Highway 26, go south on Business Highway 26 to the Jefferson Travel Plaza.
 This complex has a hotel, fast food restaurant, and gas station.
 The trail departs the trailhead on Schreiber road and goes east under Indianhead Drive.
-It then passes over the 4-lane state highway, and turns south to W. Junction Road, where the plaza is located.
+It then passes over the four-lane state highway, and turns south to W. Junction Road, where the plaza is located.
 It is one mile from Jefferson Junction trailhead to the travel plaza.

-W. Junction Road ends at County Highway Y. Posted signs direct bicyclists left (north) on the county road for 0.4 miles.
+Junction Road ends at County Highway Y. Posted signs direct bicyclists left (north) on the county road for 0.4 miles.
 The route then goes east, resuming on a trail.
 After 0.5 mile, it crosses Johnson Creek and goes southeast.
 One mile further, it crosses the creek again.

-It is a little of 7 miles from the Jefferson Junction trailhead to Helenville.
-Nearly a mile apast the little community, the trail crosses Duck Creek Road.
+It is a little more than seven miles from Jefferson Junction to Helenville.
+Nearly a mile past the little community, Glacial Drumlin State Trail crosses Duck Creek Road.
 A posted sign informs trail-goers of nearby Pohlmann County Park.

 The county park is a short distance to the right (south) on Duck Creek Road.
 An old silo sits by the parking lot, and a monument commemorates the Pohlmann family who farmed here.
 The park has a covered picnic shelter, restrooms, hand pump, grills, and playground.
 By car, it is reached by turning north on Duck Creek Road from U.S. Highway 18.